BeckyPauley/get-json/README.md

 User-Agent Header - allows a site to understand what sort of ttraffic it's receiving.

 robots.txt - tells a search engine files a crawler can/can't access from site. https://developers.google.com/search/docs/advanced/robots/intro

+I learned spacing is important when declaring a struct e.g. `json:"number"` not `json: "number"`

 ### Revisit later: